Zacharyjsultan/Zacharyjsultan/README.md

-Well-seasoned business professional currently transitioning towards software development from a background in software sales and business management.
-Heightened interests in Frontend, React & Javascript, technical project management and UI.
-With ranging experience I have developed creativity, problem solving, people skills and an interest in increasing value through diligence, process improvement and inclusion.
+As a well-seasoned business professional with a background in software sales and management, I have developed a keen interest in front-end development utilizing technologies such as React and JavaScript.
+My expertise also extends to technical project management and UI design.

+With a wide range of experience, I have honed my creativity, problem-solving skills, and ability to effectively communicate with people.
+My focus is to increase value through diligence, process improvement, and inclusion.

 Languages: JavaScript, HTML5, CSS3, SQL
 Frameworks/Libraries: React, Express & Node